Walls, fill, drainage, soil, and water — everything before the first plant goes in

 Existing site condition.
 A small pile of leftover construction materials currently sits on the lot.
 It needs to be cleared and hauled off before any base course or wall block goes down.

-What "no dig" means in practice:
+What "build-up lot" means in practice:

 Pre-work cleanup.
 Clear the existing construction-debris pile off the lot.
 Surface-rake any rubble, then lightly scarify the top 1–2 in of clay where new fill will land — just enough to give the first lift something to key into.